Intellectuals Are The Shoeshine Boys Of The

 By the way, art lovers, the prestigious buck portrait on the cover is indicative of what you'll find inside.
 Unlike the messy artwork/songs from the past records, these numbers are tight slabs of pop grunge metal, designed to smash your head in the dirt while getting stuck in your head for about sixty years longer than any old Kyuss ditty could dream of doing, if ditties can dream.
 Oh, if ditties could dream.......
-"Pig Foot And Beer" blows, but the rest of 'em are really cool.
+"Pig Foot And Beer" is a little pig-ugly, but the rest of 'em are excellent, and full of colorful accompaniment (horns, accordion, samples, a pug making funny noises).
 "New Pants And Shirt" is, in fact, beautiful - if you believe in concepts so soporific.

 I'm with Prindle on "Man vs Nature" as it perfectly verbalizes the genius of Irwin Allen movies while still maintaining that wink just in case somebody smarter than you decides to tear into everything that's wrong with "The Towering Inferno."
 Michael Gerald's rants on this one struck a nerve so deep that, to this day, I still quote from it ("sometimes I feel like a motherless child that needs a bottle of beer").
 Practically everyone that I've ever played this album for has laughed and felt a need to drink Old Milwaukee.
 My wife included, but she stuck to a high end lager.

 How the bloody hell can a self-styled music critic that actually likes the 'Dozer give Snakeboy a bigger rating than the stupendous fucking monolithic landmark one of the best records ever and in my all-time top ten and better than anyting the Buttholes did (that's saying something)